 Bachelor's Degrees in Surgical Technology

 Bachelor's degree programs in surgical technology prepare students for careers as surgical technologists who assist physicians and nurses during operations.
-Read on to learn more about degree requirements and common courses in this program.
+Read on to learn more about the importance of obtaining a bachelor's degree in this field, common courses in this program, and job opportunities.
 Schools offering Surgical Technology degrees can also be found in these popular choices.

 Do I Need a Bachelor's Degree in Surgical Technology to Work in This Field?

 According to the U.S. Bureau of Labor Statistics (BLS), most surgical technologists receive professional training through a certificate, diploma or associate's degree program (www.bls.gov).
 However, earning a Bachelor of Science in Applied Health Studies or Health Sciences with a specialization in surgical technology could lead to career advancement.
 Most bachelor's programs are designed for students who have completed an associate's program in surgical technology.
 Some programs are available online.

 |Common Courses||Epidemiology, public policy in healthcare, medical ethics, promoting healthy lifestyles, foreign healthcare systems|

 |Professional Certification||Preferred by employers and is offered by the National Board of Surgical Technology and Surgical Assisting|